 Time Management Strategies to Thrive Online

-Update: As of December 2019, Jami Rush is Dr. Jami Rush upon completion of the Doctorate in Educational Leadership program.
-Congratulations, Dr. Rush!
+Update: As of December 2019, Jami Rush is Dr. Jami Rush upon completion of the Doctorate in Ed.
+Leadership program.
+Congrats, Dr. Rush!

 Online students have a lot on their plates.
-Many juggle work, family, and social lives on top of school work.
+Many juggle work, family, and social lives on top of school.

 Jami Rush knows the balancing act well.
-In addition to her role as Director of The Âé¶čAV Learning Center, Rush is pursuing her doctorate in while juggling roles as a wife and mom.
+Beyond her roles as wife, mom, and Director of the Âé¶čAV Learning Center, Rush is also pursuing her doctorate in .

-She offered some tips for staying on top of your studies this semester so you still have time for the âeverything else.â
+She offers some tips for staying on top of your studies, so you still have time for the âeverything else.â

 Keep a calendar

-Itâs something students hear over and over because itâs vitally important to not only have a calendar but to make it part of a morning, afternoon, and nightly routine, says Rush.
+Itâs something students hear over and over because itâs important.
+Get organized and make it a part of the morning, afternoon, and nightly routine, says Rush.

-Being in a hybrid program, Rush says itâs wholly her and her cohorts responsibility to be proactive about research and assignments between face-to-face meetings.
+In a hybrid program, itâs wholly her and her cohort's job to be proactive about assignments between face-to-face meetings.

 She encourages students to maintain their regular coursework schedule even if thereâs a holiday or other break.